Skip to main content Skip to navigation

 Course overview

-Combining the study of German language, culture and contemporary society with in-depth business practice, this degree is split between the School of Modern Languages and Cultures, and Warwick Business School.
+Germany is the driving force behind Europe’s economy and the EU.
+Combining the study of German language, culture and contemporary society with an in-depth understanding of business concepts and practice, this degree is split between the School of Modern Languages and Cultures, and Warwick Business School.
+German may be studied at Advanced or Beginner level.

 On the Business Studies side you can take many different pathways through your course including human resource management, accounting, finance, principles of organisational behaviour, production and operations management, industrial relations, corporate strategy, and auditing.